angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 }
 ```

-Next, we implement the template where we use native HTML elements for accessibility.
+Next, we implement the template where we use native HTML elements.
 We want to keep this example as simple as possible, so please note that this is not a production-ready multiselect component.

 > For styling we use [picocss](https://picocss.com/) which is a minimalistic and lightweight and accessible styling framework for semantic HTML.

 We wrap the selection in a `<details>` element and place the label in the `<summary>`.
 Also we apply the attribute `aria-disabled` and hide the selection list when the component is marked as disabled.
-The selection options are HTML `<input>` elements of type checkbox that we display by iterating over the list of `allTopics`.
+The selection options are HTML `<input>` elements of type checkbox that we display by iterating over the list of `selectOptions`.
-To show the current selection state, we can bind the `checked` property to the components `value` which is a list of strings and check if the current option is part of this list.
+To show the current selection state, we can bind to the `checked` property: The component's `value` is a list of strings, and we can check whether the current option is part of this list.
-For changing the input we call a method `changeInput()` (we create it right after) with the topic name and the native event.
+For changing the input we call a method `changeInput()` (we create it right after) with the (un)selected name and the native event.

 ```html
 <details class="dropdown" [ariaDisabled]="disabled()">